Balamurugan2004m/Static-Website-for-mobile/README.md

 # My Web Projects

 Welcome to my collection of web development projects!
-Each project is built using HTML, CSS, and JavaScript.
+Each project is built using HTML, CSS, and JavaScript

 ## Projects